jcostateixeira/riziv-medication-record/input/pagecontent/scenarios.md

 - 11d: [Specialist](./scenario11d.html)
 - 11e: [Patient](./scenario11e.html)

-[Scenario 12](./scenario12.html) - The patient is admitted to hospital and there the medication is changed to better help the patient
+[Scenario 12](./scenario12.html) - The patient is admitted to hospital and there the medication is changed to better help the patient.

+future scenarios:
+- offline issues
+- multi patient prescriptions e.g. nursing homes.
+- dispense for wrong prescription